-In August 2015 pursuant to a mandate of The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), the SEC adopted a rule requiring annual disclosure of the ratio of the median employee's annual total compensation to the total annual compensation of the principal executive officer ("PEO").
-Mr. Manor is our PEO.
-The purpose of the new required disclosure is to provide a measure of the equitability of pay within our Company.
+Mr. Bashan is our principal executive officer, or PEO.
+The purpose of the below required disclosure is to provide a measure of the equitability of pay within our company.
 We believe our compensation philosophy and process yield an equitable result and is presenting such information in advance of the required disclosure date as follows:

-Median Employee total annual compensation \$ 48,180 PEO total annual compensation \$937,700 Ratio of PEO to Median Employee Compensation 19.5:1.0
+Median Employee total annual compensation \$ 53,127 PEO total annual compensation \$699,414 Ratio of PEO to Median Employee Compensation 13.16

-In determining the median employee, we prepared a list of all our employees as of December 31, 2017.
+In determining the median employee for fiscal year 2017, we prepared a list of all our employees as of December 31, 2017.
 Employees on leave of absence were excluded from the list and wages and salaries were annualized for those employees that were not employed for the full year ended December 31, 2017.
 The median amount was selected from the annualized list.
-As of December 31, 2017, we employed 190 persons.
+At December 31, 2018, the median employee for fiscal year 2017 was no longer our employee.
+Accordingly, for purposes of the foregoing calculations, we chose a new median employee whose compensation for the year ended December 31, 2017 was substantially similar to the median employee identified for fiscal year 2017.
+At December 31, 2019, we employed 196 persons.

-Amended 2006 Stock Incentive Plan
+Amended and Restated 2006 Stock Incentive Plan

-Our Board of Directors and our stockholders approved our 2006 Stock Incentive Plan on December 14, 2006.
-Our stockholders approved an amendment to the plan on June 17, 2012 and subsequently on November 10, 2014.
-Of the 13,841,655 shares reserved for issuance under the plan, as amended, as of December 31, 2017, there are outstanding options to purchase 4,929,617 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
-As of December 31, 2017, options to acquire 2,554,075 shares of common stock remain available for grant under the amended 2006 Stock Incentive Plan.
+Our Board of Directors and our stockholders approved our Plan on December 14, 2006.
+Our stockholders have approved amendments to the plan on June 17, 2012, November 10, 2014 and May 13, 2018.
+Of the 2,384,165 shares reserved for issuance under the plan, as amended, as of December 31, 2019, there are outstanding options to purchase 1,055,197 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
+As of December 31, 2019, options to acquire 690,182 shares of common stock remain available for grant under the amended Plan

-Our amended 2006 Stock Incentive Plan provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
-Stock options granted under the amended 2006 Stock Incentive Plan may be either incentive stock options under the provisions of Section 422 of the Internal Revenue Code, or non-qualified stock options.
+Our amended Plan provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
+Stock options granted under the amended Plan may be either incentive stock options under the provisions of Section 422 of the IRC, or non-qualified stock options.
 Incentive stock options may be granted only to employees.
 Awards other than incentive stock options may be granted to employees, directors and consultants.
 Shares issued in connection with awards other than options or stock appreciation rights shall count as one and one-half (1.5) shares for each share issued for purposes of the number of shares authorized for issuance under the plan.

-The amended 2006 Stock Incentive Plan is also designed to comply with the provisions of the Israeli Income Tax Ordinance New Version, 1961 (including as amended pursuant to Amendment 132 thereto) (the "tax ordinance") and is intended to enable us to grant awards to grantees who are Israeli residents as follows: (i) awards to employees pursuant to Section 102 of the tax ordinance; and (ii) awards to non-employees pursuant to Section 3(I) of the tax ordinance.
-For this purpose, "employee" refers only to employees, office holders and directors of our Company or a related entity excluding those who are considered "Controlling Stockholders" pursuant to, or otherwise excluded by, the tax ordinance.
-In accordance with the terms and conditions imposed by the Tax Ordinance, grantees who receive awards under the amended 2006 Stock Incentive Plan may be afforded certain tax benefits in Israel as described below.
+The amended Plan is also designed to comply with the provisions of the Israeli Income Tax Ordinance New Version, 1961 (including as amended pursuant to Amendment 132 thereto), or the Tax Ordinance, and is intended to enable us to grant awards to grantees who are Israeli residents as follows: (i) awards to employees pursuant to Section 102 of the Tax Ordinance; and (ii) awards to non-employees pursuant to Section 3(I) of the Tax Ordinance.
+For this purpose, "employee" refers only to employees, office holders and directors of our company or a related entity excluding those who are considered "Controlling Stockholders" pursuant to, or otherwise excluded by, the Tax Ordinance.
+In accordance with the terms and conditions imposed by the Tax Ordinance, grantees who receive awards under the amended Plan may be afforded certain tax benefits in Israel as described below.